 At present the most interesting house, the Outlook, is the club for men.
 Surrounded by trees, little of this is visible to those who pass by on the river, although the pleasure craft almost graze a corner of the overhanging porch.

 The Outlook was the first building of two lost to fire over the years, burning on July 15, 1926.
-The loss was reported at $150,000, the fire also destroying the annex that housed many of the curios and antiques George Douglas Miller collected over the decades.
-The collection was valued at $75,000, with only four volumes from the library valued at $40,000 salvaged and a few pieces of furniture from a $25,000 collection lost in the fire as well.
+The loss was reported at $150,000, the fire also destroyed the annex that housed many of the curios and antiques George Douglas Miller collected over the decades.
+The collection was valued at $75,000, with only four volumes from the library valued at $40,000 salvaged and a few pieces of furniture from a $25,000 collection lost in the fire.

 A chimney running through the portion of the house is believed to be the fire’s origin from a defective flue.